mrmikedrum/dateme/jacqueline/index.md

 ---
 layout: date
-title: "Jacqueline, try 3"
+title: "Jacqueline and our new normal"
 background: "C8A2C8"
 textColor: "153266"
 buttonColor: "E6E6FA"
 buttonTextColor: "153266"
 ---

-# Hi again Jacqueline,

-We return to the scene of the crime.

-You flew to another country.
-I didn't.
-So now here we are, on the internet.

-I would sure like to date you.
-So let's do that on Sunday.
-We can get all fancied up and make it a thing.
-You can vicariously share in some of my wine even though it'll be like 9am.
-Gonna be a grand old time.

-So here's the gimmick: I've got a countdown.
-What's at the end?
-Dunno.
-I mean, don't get your hopes up too high.
-I did this in a day okay.
+# The text changed, Jacqueline

+Yeah there's more to read now.
+And it's gonna get sappy for a sec.

+I'm really enjoying talking to you even though we don't get to overlap much.
+Life's kinda fucked for you right now and it's not fair, but I'm glad to be able to share in some of it and hopefully make some moments a little better.
+Also you're kind of a badass sexy consultant Saudi princess and like you will absolutely persevere the shit out of this.

+Okay.

+Onto the good stuff.

+It's almost time for some screaming about Shaina.
+Some decimation of Danielle.
+Some slamming of Shake.

-**Visit this page from your phone at** ~~7pm~~ **8pm \~~Arabian Time~~ on Sunday, 1/23**
+**Visit this page from your laptop at 7pm \~~Arabian Time~~ on Sunday, 2/20**

 <div id="container">
 <h2 id="title">Hot cyber date begins in...</h2>